cheap-glitch/vue-cli-plugin-sitemap/README.md

 ```

 If both routes and  URLs are provided, they will be merged  together in a single
 sitemap.
-In the  case of  duplicated locations,  URLs will  prevail over  their
+In the case of duplicated locations, handwritten URLs will prevail over
-matching routes.
+their matching routes.

 ## CLI
 To  examine the  output  without triggering  the whole  build  process, run  the